Traveling to Morocco with kids offers a dazzling array of experiences. Our tips for your Morocco family vacation will help you travel safely.

 Offering a myriad of kid-friendly experiences from culinary delicacies to camel rides in the Sahara desert, fortified palaces to painted cities, Morocco is a bloom of exotic sights, sounds, and smells.
 And for families, like ours, who embrace their adventurous spirit, Morocco is a country that will draw you in and invite you to leave a piece of your heart.

 There is an astounding range of places to visit in Morocco that are safe, fun, and fabulous for families.
 The locals throughout the country are warm and inviting.
 And the travel experiences, from maze-like medinas to desert Berber camps, will leave you breathless.
 And the food in Morocco is absolutely delightful.
-In fact, ever since our first visit, Moroccan dishes have remained one of my children’s favorites.
+In fact, ever since our first visit, Moroccan food dishes have remained one of my children’s favorites.

 So if you love adventurous family travel, Morocco is waiting for you with open arms.